cube is NOT geometric, 2022

 Solo Exhibition, Mercury 20 Gallery

-At the Massachusetts Museum of Contemporary Art (MASS MoCA) in North Adams, MA, during a month artist residency earlier this year, I developed more in-depth narratives about my work on geometry; I saw my past works in a new light that brought broader identity-politics issues and my voice into the equation as an Iranian-American artist.
-Investigating and reading more about Sol LeWitt’s Distorted Cubes, my obsession with the cube re-surfaced but I observed how different my perspective was.
-I studied science at school in post-revolutionary Iran, where learning was intertwined with religious indoctrination every week through teaching the Arabic language and subjects on Islamic traditions and practices.
+I studied science at school in post-revolutionary Iran, where learning was intertwined with religious indoctrination through teaching the Arabic language and subjects on Islamic traditions and practices.
 Kaaba was one of the first extensive “geometric” objects I discovered in our religious courses.
 The word means cube in Arabic and it is the most sacred Islamic site.
 In our geometry class, the cube was also the first three-dimensional geometric shape I explored and constructed with paper.
-I made a few production mistakes, and my cube’s vertexes didn’t exactly match, resulting in a “distorted” cube.
-My teacher rejected my distorted cube.
+I made a few production mistakes, and my cube’s vertexes didn’t exactly match, resulting in a “distorted” cube, and being rejected by my teacher.
 Cube became and has remained a challenging, complex shape to comprehend from geometric, scientific, and religious perspectives.
+My cube consciously and conscientiously cannot be geometric.

 Works and their descriptions:

-, hand-made wood cube sculpture (30 x 30 x 30 inches), tulle
+Naked Cube, hand-made wood cube sculpture (30 x 30 x 30 inches), tulle veil (10 feet), hair, fabric, steel rods, and shattered glass

-Videos & Stop Motion Animation
+Videos & Stop Motion Animations

 Disposable Cubes, four multi-screen videos, 2022